-Restricted fixed asset income for the year is £1,143k and total fixed asset additions during the year is £1,182k.
+Restricted fixed asset income for the year is £44,919k and total fixed asset additions during the year is £44,568k.
+The significant level of additions in 2022-23 reflect the completion of all works, including snagging works, at King's School and Turing House School following which the Trust became the leaseholder for the buildings and the assets were recognised on the Trust's balance sheet.
 The Trust has robust arrangements in place to prioritise the application of this capital funding to school projects.